bobk48/linuxthetextbook/README.md

-Welcome to the Github site of Linux: The Textbook, 2nd edition!
+Welcome to the GitHub site of Linux: The Textbook, 2nd edition!

 Here you will find all long program source code, advisory information, errata, and weblinks.